dhmrS/DIORNA_Inventory_Control/README.md

 # DIORNA_Inventory_Control
-Program for Admininitration of Inventory en Bussiness
+Program for Administration of Inventory in Business